 Do you know the difference between a “mile” and a “point”?
-The line between these two terms is becoming more blurred every day.
+It seems like every day the line between these two terms becomes more blurred — and more important.

-The biggest difference in MY mind between airline miles and regular ol’ bank points is an airline award chart.
-See, airline miles USED to operate like this:
+The biggest difference in my mind between airline miles and regular bank points is an airline award chart.
+See, airline miles used to operate like this:

 - You go to the airline website

 - You enter your origin and destination

 - The airline shows you a fixed price for your seat based on that origin and destination

 For example, I used to know that a ticket from anywhere in the U.S. to anywhere in Europe would cost 30,000 miles one-way in coach as long as I’m flying with American Airlines, United Airlines, or Delta.

 But airlines are migrating away from this system.
 Delta, United and American have all tossed their award charts, and other European airlines have done the same.
 I submit that instead of earning airline miles, it’s better to just earn bank points, such as:

 Airline award charts are becoming a thing of the past

 First let me say: Never stop earning airline credit card welcome bonuses.
 If you can scoop up a whole bushel of miles by opening a credit card and meeting a minimum spending requirement, do it.